SFDO-Community-Sprints/summit-events-app-documentation/home-page.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TXChqCFTTGc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br/>

 *Copyright 2022, Salesforce.org.
-All rights reserved..
+All rights reserved.
 Use of this source code is governed by a BSD Revised license that can be found in the [LICENSE file][6].*